 - Carry case not included

-Then lean back — we recommend a recliner if you have one, though a couch or bed works just as well — relax, and enjoy the slow, compressive massage.
+Then lean back — we recommend a recliner if you have one, though a couch or bed works just as well — relax and enjoy the slow, compressive massage.
 We love using the boots after a hard workout, weight-lifting, post-race, or when our legs feel extra tired.
-We’ve noticed that they’re especially effective in giving us a “leg up” when dealing with delayed onset muscle soreness (DOMS) after pushing a little too hard.
+We’ve noticed they’re especially effective in giving us a “leg up” when dealing with delayed-onset muscle soreness (DOMS) after pushing a little too hard.

 Read more in our Hyperice Normatec 3 Legs review.

-Includes: Hyperice Normatec 3 control unit, two leg attachments, the hose for connecting leg attachments to control unit, power adapter for charging.
-Carry case sold separately ($150).
-Arm attachments ($400) and hip attachment ($250) are also sold separately.
+This includes the Hyperice Normatec 3 control unit, two leg attachments, the hose for connecting the leg attachments to the control unit, and a power adapter for charging.
+The carry case is sold separately ($150).
+The arm attachments ($400) and the hip attachment ($250) are also sold separately.

 Pros: